-- · The minimum passing grade is 65%. - The honor roll consists of students with an average of 89.5% or above.
+- The minimum passing grade is 65%. - The honor roll consists of students with an average of 89.5% or above.
 The merit roll consists of students with an average of 84.5%-89.49%.
-Students receiving an INC or failing grade in any course are not eligible for honor or merit.
-Lists are published at the end of each marking period and released to the local newspaper.
+Students receiving an INC in any course are not eligible for honor or merit.
+Lists are published at the end of each marking period and released to the local newspaper. - A student will receive a grade in each subject each quarter.

-- .
-A Regents Exam cannot fail a student for the year and can be used to improve a students' overall course average.
-A student will receive a class grade of at most 65% if they do not sit for an exam.
-Individual circumstances may be considered by administration. - · A student will receive a grade in each subject each quarter.
 The grade each quarter will be the average of all marks, counting 4/5, and the quarterly test, counting 1/5.
-The final grade in each subject is the average of the quarterly grades, counting 4/5, and the final examination/regents counting 1/5, OR the average of the 4 quarters (whichever is higher).
+The final grade in each subject is the average of the quarterly grades, counting 4/5, and the final examination/regents counting 1/5.
 A grade of 51% is the lowest grade earned during the 1st and 2nd quarters.
 Students will receive their actual earned grade in the 3rd and 4th quarters.
-This applies to full year courses only. - · Each student's rank in class is determined by a cumulative weighted average of all high school credit bearing subjects studied in grades 9-12.
+This applies to full year courses only. - Each student's rank in class is determined by a cumulative weighted average of all high school credit bearing subjects studied in grades 9-12.
 All high school credit bearing courses will also count towards class rank.
-Class rank is determined using a weighted average of all courses based on the following:
+Class rank is determined using a weighted average of all courses based on the following chart:

-PE, Chorus, Band courses 1.00 Gen. & Non-Regents exam courses 1.05 Regents exam courses 1.10 Advanced (Level 4) courses 1.15 College credit and AP courses 1.20
+PE, Chorus, Band courses 1.00

+Gen. & Non-Regents exam courses 1.05

+Regents exam courses 1.10

+Advanced (Level 4) courses 1.15

+College credit and AP courses 1.20

-· Final grade point average and class rank will be calculated after the third quarter report card in grade 12.
-All college courses/virtual must be taught by a Highly Qualified Instructor to be counted toward credit and class rank.
+Final grade point average and class rank will be calculated after the third quarter report card in grade 12.
+All college courses taken off campus must be taught by a Highly Qualified Instructor to be counted toward credit and class rank.
 If you are using a college course to replace a course on the FCS transcript, it will be weighted at the same value as the high school course.
 All college courses and weighting must be pre-approved by the administration in order to be included on the FCS transcript.
 Grades from spring semester, Grade 12 college courses taken off the FCS campus will not be calculated in the class rank and grade point average process.
 Students taking a JCC campus course will sign off on this policy with their guidance counselor.